Garden Brick Wall Cost in 2024

 Step 1 - Planning and Preparation

 Planning and prepping is key to any DIY task.
-Figuring out the type of wall you want to build will hone down your options when it comes to the different materials and brick types.
-Make sure to calculate the correct measurements for length and height so that the project will go as smoothly as possible.
+Figuring out the type of wall you want to build will narrow down the material options you should consider.
+Make sure to calculate the correct measurements for length and height so that the project will go as smoothly as possible (and stay on budget).
 Then, clear the site of all bushes, weeds and obstructions.

 Step 2 - Laying Foundations